jrtechs/NodeJSBlog/blogContent/posts/programming/cs-theory-exam-2-review.md

-This a very high level review post that I am making for myself and other people taking CS Theory.
+This a very high level review post that I am making for myself and other people reviewing CS Theory.
-If you want to lean about the theory behind the content in this blog post I recommed looking else where.
+If you want to lean more about content in this blog post I recommend cracking open a text book-- I know, gross.
-This post will cover how to solve typical problems relating to topics covered by my second CS Theory exam.
+This hastily thrown together post will cover how to solve typical problems relating to topics covered by my second CS Theory exam.

 # Myhill-Nerode Theorem

 ## Definition
 L is regular if and only if it has a finite index.
-The index is the maximum number of elements thar are pairwise distibguishable.
+The index is the maximum number of elements that are pairwise distinguishable.
-Two strings are said to be pairwise distinguishable if you can append something to both of the strings and it makes one string accepted by the language and the other string non-accepting.
+Two strings are said to be pairwise distinguishable if you can append something to both of the strings and it makes one string accepted by the language and the other string rejected.
-The size of an index set X equals the number of equivalence classes it has.
+The size of an index set X equals the number of equivalence classes it has and the minimum number of states required to represent it using a DFA.
 Each element in the language is accepted by only one equivalence class.

 ## Problem Approach

 Prove that language L is regular.

-1) Define a set X which is infinite in size - this doesn;t necesarrily need to be in the language.
+1) Define a set X which is infinite in size - this doesn't have to be in the language.

 2) Make a general argument that show that each element in X is pairwise distinguishable.
 Pick any two elements x, y in X and show that if you append z to them one is accepted by the language and